delfick/photons/docs/start/configuration/discovery_options.rst

             hardcoded_discovery:
               d073d5001337: "192.168.0.1"

-In this case, ``my_target`` will only ever see ``d073d5001337`` instead of doing broadcast discovery.
+In this case, ``my_target`` is restricted to a single device with the serial ``d073d5001337`` using the IP address ``192.168.0.1``.

 .. note:: the ``HARDCODED_DISCOVERY`` and ``SERIAL_FILTER`` environment
-    variables will override even target specific discovery settings.
+    variables are global and will override target-specific discovery settings.

-You can add to global discovery_options per target, for example:
+Global discovery options are combined with target-specific discovery options:

 .. code-block:: yaml